 The Spanish Wielded Better Weaponry

 The conquistadors arrived in Mesoamerica with steel swords, muskets, cannons, pikes, crossbows, dogs and horses.
 None of these assets had yet been used in battle in the Americas.
-The Aztec fought the Spanish with wooden broadswords, clubs and spears tipped with obsidian blades.
+The Aztecs fought the Spanish with wooden broadswords, clubs and spears tipped with obsidian blades.
 But their weapons proved ineffective against the conquistadors’ metal armor and shields.

 When the Spanish arrived in the Americas they came from a war-oriented culture that had seen battle against other European nations for dominance and against North Africans for sovereignty.
 The conquistadors arrived in Mesoamerica with better guns and had been trained in tactical strategies.
 They deployed a cavalry that could chase down retreating warriors, dogs trained to track down and encircle enemies and horses capable of trampling adversaries.

 Up against large armies of Spanish and Indigenous forces, surrounded and cut off from the mainland, and with a population succumbing to an unknown, devastating virus, the Aztec Empire was unable to fight off the invading Spanish conquistadors.
+The Aztecs, including members of the Aztec royal family—then were forced to adjust to life under Spanish rule.

 "Cada Uno En Su Bolsa Llevar Lo Que Cien Indios No Llevarían: Mexica Resistance and the Shape of Currency in New Spain, 1542-1552.” by Allison Caplan, American Journal of Numismatics (1989-), vol. 25, 2013, pp. 333–356.
 JSTOR.